 33. Prague, Czech Republic

-Known for its rich architectural heritage and beautiful old town, the city of Prague has became a popular tourist hotspot in Europe over the last few years.
-The historical centre of Prague is a UNESCO World Heritage Site and exploring the charming little streets in the Old Town is a really unique experience.
+Known for its rich architectural heritage and beautiful old town, the city of Prague has become a popular tourist hotspot in Europe over the last few years.
+The historical center of Prague is a UNESCO World Heritage Site and exploring the charming little streets in the Old Town is a really unique experience.

 When thinking about Monaco, the casino of Monte-Carlo is often the first one that comes to mind.
 Even if you’re not into gambling, seeing the beautiful building of the casino will surely leave you speechless.
 Not to mention all the fancy and expensive cars parking in front of it!

-Liechtenstein, the fourth smallest country in Europe is a must visit to anyone who loves alpine landscapes and beautiful medieval castles.
+Liechtenstein, the fourth smallest country in Europe is a must-visit for anyone who loves alpine landscapes and beautiful medieval castles.
 Nestled between Switzerland and Austria, Liechtenstein covers only 160 km2 which makes it possible to see all the best places in the country even if you have only one day in Liechtenstein.